tamari92/kf2-tournament/rules.md

 The purpose of this player pool is to function as a buffer of additional participants.
 In the event that a team loses players during the competition, the appropriate player group buffer shall be drawn from in order of priority in order to fill the vacant slot(s) on the team.

-After the regular sign-ups close, **players can continue to sign up for the tournament until the beginning of the first round of the Group Stage.** Players who sign up at this time shall be automatically placed into the Overflow Pool.
+After the regular sign-ups close, **players can continue to sign up for the tournament until the beginning of the first round of the Group Stage** (Jul 25, 2022).
+Players who sign up at this time shall be automatically placed into the Overflow Pool.

 ### 4.4 - Banned Players
 Players who have already been banned from Tamari’s KF2 Servers for any reason are barred from participating in this tournament and any applications or sign-ups from these users shall be discarded.